jacoborus/wiretree/README.md

 # Wiremap

-**Wiremap** is a lightweight, type-safe dependency injection framework for TypeScript that favours composition over inheritance.
-Build scalable, maintainable, and testable applications with intuitive dependency management.
+**Wiremap** is a lightweight, type-safe dependency injection framework for **TypeScript** that favors composition over inheritance.
+Build scalable, maintainable, and testable applications with intuitive and powerful dependency management.

 ## ✨ Features

-- **🔒 Type-Safe**: Full TypeScript support without manual type injection
+- **🔒 Type-Safe**: Full TypeScript support without manual type annotations
-- **🧱 Compositional**: Build complex applications from simple, reusable units
+- **🧱 Compositional**: Compose complex applications from small, reusable units
-- **♻️ Without Circular Dependencies**: Eliminates circular dependencies by design
+- **♻️ Circular Dependency-Free**: Designed to eliminate circular dependencies
-- **🤯 No decorators, no classes**, no gorillas, no jungles.
-Just the bananas
+- **🤯 No decorators, no classes**, no gorillas, no jungles — just the bananas
-- **🌲 Hierarchical**: Organize dependencies with namespaces and blocks
+- **🌲 Hierarchical**: Organize dependencies using namespaces and blocks
-- **🧪 Testable**: Built-in testing utilities for easy mocking and isolation
+- **🧪 Testable**: Built-in utilities for easy mocking and isolated testing
-- **🪶 Lightweight**: Minimal runtime overhead with smart caching
+- **🪶 Lightweight**: Minimal runtime overhead with smart, built-in caching
-- **🔌 Zero Configuration**: Just install and import
+- **🔌 Zero Configuration**: Just install and import — no setup needed
-- **🔨 Simple API**: So simple, it hurts.
+- **🔨 Simple API**: So simple, it hurts

 ## 📚 Core Concepts

-Wiremap apps are conformed by units arranged in hierarchical blocks.
+Wiremap applications are composed of **units** organized into **hierarchical blocks**.

 ### Units

-Units can be any type of value, and can be injected individually or in block proxies into another units.
-Units are resolved and cached on demand.
+Units can be any kind of value and can be injected individually or via block proxies into other units.
+They're resolved and cached on demand.

-Units can be plain values or the result of a factory function.
-To declare a function as a factory function add the `isFactory` property as `true` to it.
-If the factory returns a promise it will also require the `isAsync` prop as `true` to work properly.
-Pure async factories don't need that flag as the JS runtime can detect the function is async.
-Having any async factory in your app will make the `wireApp` method to return a promise.
+A unit can be:

+- A plain value
+- The result of a factory function

+To declare a function as a factory, add the `isFactory` flag:

+- If the factory returns a **promise**, add `isAsync: true`
+- If the function is declared with `async`, no flag is needed — it’s auto-detected

+If **any** unit is an async factory, `wireApp` will return a **Promise**.

-Units can be wired directly to the root of the app or through namespaced blocks
+Units can be defined directly at the root or within namespaced blocks.

-To define a unit, just declare it and export it:
+Example:

 ```ts
 export const config = {